ismailyazici1988/reactjs-random-user-app/README.md

-# Random USer App with Create React App
+# Random User App with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).